-Creating a software bill of materials (SBOM) for every product is essential.
-This identifies and describes the open source and third-party software components and allows organizations to respond to possible security vulnerabilities or breaches quickly.
+To prepare for pending legislation on this topic globally, creating a Software Bill of Materials (SBOM) for every product is essential.
+This identifies and describes the open source and third-party software components and allows organizations to respond to possible security vulnerabilities/breaches quickly.

-Philips is taking the industry lead to integrate an SBOM into every Philips Secure Product Development Lifecycle.
+Philips is taking the industry lead to integrate an SBOM into every Philips product's secure development life-cycle (SDLC).
 We will implement processes and procedures to ensure the integrity of any software, firmware, or product developed for our customers.

-Related: Philips open source governance and compliance program (governance of SBOM)
+Related: see the section for "Philips open Source Governance and Compliance (SBOM Program)"

-Maturity roadmap
+Maturity Roadmap

-Integrating product security into product development and consistently deploying product security processes across the portfolio sets the stage for manageable security throughout the lifecycle.
+Integrating product security into product development and consistently deploying product security processes across the portfolio sets the stage for a manageable future.
 The purpose and intent of a maturity roadmap is to measure and improve Philips' processes and organizational capabilities.
-Ultimately our desire is to attain improved levels of product security maturity with new product introductions, ongoing service operations, and postmarket lifecycle management.
+Ultimately our desire is to attain improved levels of product security maturity with new product introductions, ongoing service operations, and post-market life-cycle management.

-As part of this effort, Philips is focused on a comprehensive product lifecycle management security strategy.
-It begins with an assessment and monitoring of installed base/legacy products to detect operating system obsolescence, incompatibilities, and hardware/firmware vulnerabilities.
-It also allows for ongoing, timely maintenance/updating and lifecycle scheduling.
+As part of this effort, Philips is focused on a comprehensive product life-cycle management security strategy.
+It begins with an assessment and monitoring of installed base/legacy products to detect O.S. obsolescence, incompatibilities, and hardware/firmware vulnerabilities then allow for ongoing, timely maintenance/ updating and life-cycle scheduling.

-Philips has also put in place a new Windows operating system policy, which ensures that in the future, for all systems in the installed base for which Philips guarantees support, customers have an option to get to a supported Windows operating system.
+Philips has also put in place a new Windows OS policy, which ensures that in the future, for all systems in the installed base for which Philips guarantees support, customers have an option to get to a supported Windows OS.